DistinguishedSnek/ValentineGift/README.md

 	baby grows even when not followin player X too many enemies at once  X
-	Fix centering of spawn and alignments X spawn lillypads in a grid system
+	Fix centering of spawn and alignments X spawn lillypads in a grid system X
-		At connecting the area signals in lillypad distribution tadpoles behind lillypads
+		At connecting the area signals in lillypad distribution X tadpoles behind lillypads
 	Replace enemies
 	add splat